 Build a permanent shade

 If you’re a DIY enthusiast, this option could be a lifesaver for you as there are tons of ways to experiment.
-Make a small shade for the generator with all the processes I’ve mentioned for making an enclosure for the generator.
-In this case, the shade would be a permanent one with a full home-like design which you can use as a storage as well.
+Please make a small shade for the generator with all the processes.
+I’ve mentioned making an enclosure for the generator.
+In this case, the shade would be a permanent one with a full home-like design, which you can use as a storage as well.
 You can make it soundproof if you have neighbors close by who’s not a fan of the sound of your generator.
 Don’t forget to take the muffler rod outside and point it a downside to isolate sound and keep water out.

 How to Run a Generator in the Rain